claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 Time: 1 second

 # Basic operations
+## iOS Mobile: Specific stuff
+- Scrolling to the end of a long file:
+	- Open command palette (I have this configured to appear when you pull down from top) and search for "go to last line"
+	- Or add the "Scroll to top/bottom" community plugin, which works both on Desktop and mobile by adding little arrows bottom left of the screen
+		- It's a bit awkward on mobile cos the down arrow gets obscured by other stuff, ut if you click near the bottom of the screen it becomes properly visible
+		- If you add it on desktop and then close / reopen the vault on mobile, it should appear straight away
+	- You can also add the "Remember cursor position" community plugin, which is useful when re-opening notes
 ## Command palette
 - Mobile: In main window, pull down from top of screen as though refreshing
 - Desktop: Cmd + P / Ctrl + P
 - Note you can use this to reach Settings: Open command palette => search for settings => "Open settings"

 ## Settings
 - Open command palette (Cmd+P) => search for settings => "Open settings"
 - Or just use Cmd/Ctrl + `,`

 ## Quick Switcher
 - Get there via Cmd/Ctrl+O
 - Used to find and go to, or create, other notes / content
 - There's also search functionlaity via magnifying glass, top right

 ## Navigating
 - Use [quick switcher](<#quick switcher>) to move between notes
 - Backlinks show you what links to your content and what it links to
 - Click the link icons with arrows, top right